Marguerite d'Oingt

 Marguerite d'Oingt (probably 1240–11 February 1310) was a French Carthusian nun and celebrated mystic.
 She was also among the earliest identified women writers of France.

 Life

 Marguerite was born into the locally powerful family of the seigneurs of Oingt in Beaujolais, who became extinct in 1382 for want of male heirs.
-She joined the Carthusian Order as a nun, and in 1288 became the fourth prioress of Poletains Charterhouse, near Mionnay in the Dombes, founded in 1238 by Marguerite de Bâgé for nuns who wished to live according to the custom of the Carthusians as far as was then thought possible for women.
+She joined the Carthusian Order as a nun, and in 1288 became the fourth prioress of Poleteins Charterhouse, near Mionnay in the Dombes, founded in 1238 by Marguerite de Bâgé for nuns who wished to live according to the custom of the Carthusians as far as was then thought possible for women.
 Marguerite d'Oingt was also a well-known mystic of her day, contemporary with Philippe le Bel and Pope Clement V.

 Works

 Along with Marie de France, Marguerite is one of the first women writers in France of whom any record survives.
 She habitually wrote in Latin, of which her knowledge was comparable with that of the (male) clerics of the age.
 Her first work, in Latin, was Pagina meditationum ("Meditations") of 1286.

 She also wrote two long texts in Franco-Provençal, the first surviving works in that language: Li Via seiti Biatrix, virgina de Ornaciu, the vita of Blessed Beatrice of Ornacieux, also a Carthusian nun; and Speculum ("The Mirror").

 Pope Benedict XVI discussed Marguerite's spirituality and quoted from her writings at the general audience of 3 November 2010.